 Dr. Joel Fuhrman is closer to a very clean diet similar to Chef A.J. with lots of greens and beans but without the starches like sweet potatoes and whole grains I found it hard to feel satiated.
 A lot of people do really well on his program too.

-Camp 2: mainstream meat-based traditional diet
+Camp 2: mainstream meat-based traditional Standard American Diet

 Paleo and Ancestral diets, high in animal foods and veggies with almost no fruit and avoiding all starches including potatoes, yams squash, and whole grains.